Ask a doctor about a prescription for LEVOCETIRIZINE STADA 5 mg FILM-COATED TABLETS

 If you take more levocetirizine dihydrochloride than you should, it may cause drowsiness in adults.
 In children, it may initially cause agitation and restlessness followed by drowsiness.

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service at 915 620 420, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone 915 620 420, indicating the medicine and the amount ingested.

-If you have forgotten to take levocetirizine dihydrochloride, or if you take a dose lower than prescribed by your doctor, do not take a double dose to make up for the missed dose; simply wait until the next scheduled dose time and take the normal dose prescribed by your doctor.
+If you have forgotten to take levocetirizine dihydrochloride, or if you take a lower dose than prescribed by your doctor, do not take a double dose to make up for the forgotten doses; simply wait until the next scheduled intake and take the normal dose prescribed by your doctor.

-Stopping treatment should not have any adverse effects.
-However, rarely, intense itching may occur when stopping levocetirizine dihydrochloride, even if these symptoms were not present at the start of treatment.
-Symptoms may disappear spontaneously.
-In some cases, symptoms may be intense and require restarting treatment.
-Symptoms usually disappear when treatment is restarted.
+Stopping treatment should not have harmful effects.
+However, rarely, intense itching (pruritus) may appear when stopping levocetirizine dihydrochloride, even when these symptoms were not present at the start of treatment.
+The symptoms may disappear spontaneously.
+In some cases, the symptoms may be intense and require restarting treatment.
+The symptoms usually disappear when treatment is restarted.

 Dry mouth, headache, fatigue, drowsiness/drowsiness